Skip to main content

 • use a break clause in your contract

-• negotiate an early end to your contract
+• agree an early end to the tenancy with your landlord

 You could be responsible for rent until a new tenant moves in if you do not end your tenancy in one of these ways.

-You still have a contract with the landlord even if you've not moved into the property.
+You still have a contract with the landlord even if you've not moved in yet.

-The landlord might be more willing to release you from the contract if the tenancy has not started yet.
+The landlord might agree to release you from the contract if you have a good reason.
+For example:

 If you need to talk to someone, we'll do our best to help